Lululemon, the brand that invented athleisure, plans its second act

 A bra four years in the making

 Lululemon is particularly interested in how materials feel against the skin.
 The company creates all of its fabrics from scratch, rather than using generic performance fabrics on the market, which many brands do.
-One of the brand’s most popular products, the Align Pant, feels velvety to the touch and was originally designed to reduce distractions during yoga practice.
-But many women don’t use it for yoga at all.
+One of the brand’s most popular products, the Align Pant, feels velvety to the touch–the material was meant to reduce distractions from clothing during yoga practice, but many women don’t use it for yoga at all.
 Some wear it on long plane rides or for sleeping.
 Others wear it to work.
 One woman wore it with a button-down shirt and heels into a board meeting.

 Lululemon wants to apply the findings coming out of Whitespace to create new products that have the same widespread appeal to customers who want to be comfortable–regardless of whether they’re at the gym or not.